-(c) Notice provided in accordance with (a) above, for an excavation or demolition that is commenced within 10 business days after the notice, shall remain valid for 45 business days from the notification, provided that the excavator maintains any markout that is made by an underground facilities operator.
-Any excavation or demolition continuing after the 45 business days shall require a new notification that meets the requirements of (a) above.
+(c) Notice provided in accordance with (a) above, for an excavation or demolition that is commenced within 10 business days after the notice, shall remain valid for 45 business days from the notification, provided that the excavator maintains the markout that is made by an operator.
+Any excavation or demolition continuing after the 45 business days shall require a new notification that meets the requirements at (a) above.